Cozy Peach Kitchen

 Roasted green beans in a bowl with golden garlic.

 Add in a little garlic and lemon zest and dinner just got even better!
-This recipe is adapted from the green beans in my stewed red bean bowls.
+This recipe is adapted from the green beans in my stewed red bean recipe.
 I liked the green beans in that recipe so much that I decided they needed their own recipe.

 Jump to: